Alternatively use `pip`.

 Options:

-: Check balance for specific table only--tolerance
+- --table, -t: Check balance for specific table only

-: Zone balance tolerance percentage (default: 10)
+- --tolerance: Zone balance tolerance percentage (default: 10)

 Example: